 Weekly opportunity for students, faculty, and staff to assemble lunches on campus and deliver them to our neighbors experiencing homelessness in Santa Monica.
-For more information, visit the or contact Josh Mayfield, Campus Minister for Faith and Justice, at Joshua.Mayfield@lmu.edu.
+For more information, visit the Feed the Hungry website or contact Susan Kadota, Campus Minister for Global/Local Faith Based Service, at Susan.Kadota@lmu.edu.

 Ignacio Companions Trips